Jahme/CECS444_Compiler/scanner/README.md

 - token_resolver.py: Used to convert lexemes to tokens.
 - token_builder.py: Used to process character input from file to a format usable by the scanner and its tables.
 - rwords.txt: Reserved words text file.
 Necessary to be in same folder as scan.py.
+- hardtestcase.txt & big_test.txt: Provided test case files which can be used when running the executable by specifying the filepath.

 The screenshots of the logs for the scanner are found in the /logs/ folder.